 Toggle: English / Spanish

-Macroglobulinemia of Waldenstrom is a cancer of the B lymphocytes (a type of white blood cell).
-It is associated with the overproduction of proteins called IgM antibodies.
+Waldenstrom macroglobulinemia (WM) is a cancer of the B lymphocytes (a type of white blood cell).
+WM is associated with the overproduction of proteins called IgM antibodies.

 Exams and Tests